menglishca/keyin-course-notes/content/fullstack/course-notes/week-05/examples/_index.md

 ## Example 1: Todo List App
 ### Ask
-Create an Express application that displays a todo list
+- Create an Express application that displays a todo list
+- A base repository can be found [here](https://github.com/menglishca/todo-list-base.git)

 ### Features
 - Display the current todo list